TheDeanLab/navigate/docs/source/hardware.rst

 from the ASI stage to synchronize the start of imaging, we use the encoder output pulsing mode of the ASI stage to trigger the acquisition of every frame at precise intervals.
 Important for multi-channel imaging that is acquired in the per-stack mode, but less so for perZ-based acquisitions.

+FTP-2000 Stage.
+Whatever you do, don't change the F position.
+You will your stage.